Henry Sherburne (colonel): Post war

 Sherburne lived in Newport, Rhode Island, after the war.
 In 1782, he served as a deputy from Newport in the Rhode Island General Assembly.
 In 1783, he became an original member of the Rhode Island Society of the Cincinnati.
 He also served as the Society's secretary from 1784 to 1786 and as its vice president from 1786 to 1788.

+In May 1785 he was commissioned as the lieutenant colonel commandant of the Newport County Regiment of the Rhode Island Militia.
+He held the position for one year.

-On May 29, 1785 he was married to Katherine Honeyman Tweedy (1740-1815) of Newport, who was the granddaughter of Reverend James Honeyman, a longtime rector of Trinity Church in Newport.
+On May 29, 1785 he was married to Katherine Honeyman Tweedy (1740-1815) of Newport, who was the granddaughter of Reverend James Honyman, a longtime rector of Trinity Church in Newport.
 Sherburne was a member of Trinity Church for most of his life.

 In January 1790, shortly before Rhode Island ratified the U.S. Constitution, he wrote to President Washington asking to be appointed collector of the port of Newport.
 In the letter he mentioned that during the British occupation of Newport (1776-1779) his home in Newport was burned by the British which left his mother and two "maiden sisters" homeless.
 Sherburne did not receive the appointment.
 That same year, he was appointed a Justice of the Peace for Newport.

 In 1792 Sherburne was elected as a vestryman of Trinity Church and in April 1794 he was appointed to the standing committee of the church.
 He stepped down from the church vestry in 1814 after 22 years of service and was voted "grateful thanks" by the congregation of the church for his long service.
 He was the owner of pew number 27.